SebastienIbrahim/scraper_surebet_sport_bets/README.md

-# Sports Betting Odds Scraping Project
+# Sports Betting Odds Scraping and Surebet Detection Project

+Welcome to the Sports Betting Odds Scraping and Surebet Detection project README.
+This project is designed to scrape sports betting odds from various websites and identify surebet opportunities.
+Below, you will find comprehensive information on the project's structure, functionality, and how to use it effectively.

+# Project Overview

-This README file provides a general overview of the sports betting odds scraping project.
-The project is organized into multiple folders and files, each serving a specific purpose.
-Below is an overview of the various components of the project.
+The project is organized into several directories and files, each serving a specific purpose.
+Here's a brief overview of the project's structure:
+The project is structured as follows:

 # Project Structure
-The project is structured as follows:

-Main Folders

 * config: Contains YAML configuration files for project settings.
 * settings.yaml: Main configuration file for project settings.